Accessing your account from Windows

 6. Enable GSSAPI credential delegation (Warning: failure to complete this step will result in successful login without mounting your home directory)

-Connection -> SSH -> Auth -> 'Allow GSSAPI crdential delegation in SSH-2'
+Connection -> SSH -> Auth -> GSSAPI -> 'Allow GSSAPI credential delegation'

 7. After checking the box, connect to shell.siriad.com